Python on Windows

 $ python -i

-msys is a bash shell, but you have to add Anaconda to the path by creating a .bashrc or .bashprofile in the home directory (wherever the shell starts you out when if first opens).
-Note: there is a later version, msys2, that may have more active development
+msys is the MinGW bash shell, but you have to add Anaconda to the path by creating a .bashrc or .bashprofile in your home directory (wherever the shell starts you out when if first opens).
+There is also a successor, msys2, that may have more active development